citp/privacy-policy-historical/s/sb/sba/sba.gov.md

 Please visit SBA.gov’s [Linking Policy](https://www.sba.gov/about-sba/sba-performance/open-government/about-sbagov-website/linking-policy) for more information about the linking policies of SBA.gov.

-This policy was updated on May 24, 2011.
+This policy was reviewed by the Office of the Chief Privacy Officer on April 20, 2016.